Polomolok: Agriculture

 Vegetables grow well in Barangay Palkan, Kinilis, Maligo, Sumbakil and Koronadal Proper where the climate is cool and the soil is fertile.
 However, the farmers cannot really produce in large volume due to financial constraints and unstable prevailing market prices of vegetables.

 Livestock and poultry production has increased tremendously in the past years.
 This is partly due to the municipality's climate and terrain which is ideal for livestock and poultry production.
 The land area devoted for agri-livestock production is 80 hectares or 0.27 percent of the total agricultural land.

 For the year 2006, the Office of the Municipal Agriculturist reported that there are 322,628 heads of livestocks and poultry raised in the municipality.
 Poultry has the most number of heads at 271,420 where 3,639 are layers, 17,852 are backyard, and 249,929 are commercial under contract growers scheme with different Agri-business firms such as RFM, Vitarich, and Swift followed by swine with 23,719 heads which 10,970 are backyard and a total of 15,113 are raised commercially, and cattle with 24,491 heads where 2,065 are backyard and a total of 22,426 heads fattened in the cattle farms of Montery and DEALCO.

 Supply of livestock in the municipality is insufficient due to shipment of livestock which are raised commercially to other parts of the country leaving the backyard raisers to support the local market.
 The municipality still depend on supplies coming from other areas in the province.

+Wild civet coffee production improves the livelihood of the Blaan people who live at the foot of Mount Matutum Protected Landscape.
+The tribe scours, for half a century its forest slopes to collect the nocturnal revered Paradoxurus, "Philippine palm civet"'s defecated poops.
+The people's conservation promotes their livelihood from the prized wild civet coffee, called "balos" where a cup costs $80 in United States markets.
+Sitio 8 village, Barangay Kinilis, Polomolok is famous as a civet coffee-producing settlement.